TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 Marty further suggests a broader categorisation of team types: *Platform Teams* and *Experience Teams*.
 There are some similarities with the "platform" and "stream-aligned" teams from Team Topologies (which he references), but when it comes to "experience", there's a much more explicit alignment with *value delivery*.
 Again, he sub-divides the experience category into *customer-facing* and *customer-enabling*, but states that each of these team types is responsible for "solutions and journeys" that deliver value.
 By his own token, each team of this type should be considering the three constituent parts of value delivery: feasibility, usability / desirability and viability - at all times.
 The core difference is that "enabling" teams have internal customers.

 As small-a-agility is impossible without customers (you have to deliver value to someone), I'd tend to go a step further here, and include Platform teams in the mix of needing to be aligned with the delivery of value to customers.
 In their case, those customers are the organisations' "other engineers" and "technical operations", but they're *still customers*.
 There's a whole field of "DevEx" (Developer Experience) touted by the likes of Atlassian, AWS and Microsoft, that backs me up here.
 So in other words, if your platform team doesn't have the same "three-amigos" structure of Product, Engineering and Design as all the other teams, your productivity is going to suffer.
+In this case, it'll suffer a lot, too, as a platform that's hard to use reduces the productivity of all the other teams, too.

 Edge suggests yet another organisational model for team empowerment, suggesting that "portfolio teams" align themselves with the organisation's Lean Value Tree.
 If this can be achieved, then you ought to end up with a set of teams that are very well aligned with organisational goals.
 Highsmith et al suggest a "fractal" approach, with autonomous teams aligned with each part of the tree hierarchy; hence the executive team aligns with goals and vision, something like the "chief level" described by Marty Cagan would align with "Bets" (i.e., aligning the delivery teams with streams of value that are in service to the goals), and then the delivery teams themselves would align with initiatives at the coal-face.

 Edge also suggests that the shift in perspective from "command and control" to "consultation and empowerment" can be supported by shifting the Project or Portfolio Management Office to become a "Value Realisation Team", that coaches, mentors and offers a sounding-board for decisions all the way up and down the Lean Value Tree hierarchy.
-One of the key activities of this team would be to help teams assess whether their Bets are coming off or not - i.e. should work continue on a particular approach to delivering a goal, or is it time to admit that it ain't going to work?
+One of the key activities of this team would be to help teams assess whether their "Bets" are coming off or not - i.e. should work continue on a particular approach to delivering a goal, or is it time to admit that it ain't going to work?

 ### Self-Sufficiency

-Stuff about good engineering, proper encapsulation, and code quality being measured in terms of ease-of-change can go here.

-Each team should have at least one Business Model Canvas, perhaps a few, though if they do have more than one, their Customer Segments and Customer Relationships sections, and hence the customers in the middle of their Value Propositions should be pretty similar.
-Define the team in terms of "who they deliver value to" and you won't go far wrong.

-### Decisiveness

-Refer back to "confidence levels" above here.
+I may have mentioned that to be small-a-agile requires "doing all the things" a few times.
+Team self-sufficiency is another place where the importance of that is evident.
+The issue here hangs on this one of the [12 Angry Snakes](https://agilemanifesto.org/principles.html):

+* Continuous attention to technical excellence and good design enhances agility.

+Making your software engineering teams autonomous is all well and good, but there a few things that those teams need to do to preserve their autonomy properly, and by doing so, provide everyone with software that not only works, but is *easy and quick to change*.This doesn't just mean "quick to deploy thanks to some hifalutin' Continuous Delivery build pipeline", it also means genuinely easy to change without breaking everything else around it.
+Software that can't be changed independently of all the other teams is one of the biggest spanners in the works you'll find.

+Key to this are five interlinked concepts that, really, not enough software engineers know enough about:

+1. Modularity.
+2. Cohesion.
+3. Separation of concerns.
+4. Encapsulation (or "information hiding").
+5. Loose coupling.

+These are five little angry snakelets that have hatched from the original 12, and if you're working with an engineering team that understands them, and (please dear lord) *architects* that understand them, there *might* be a cat-in-hell's chance that you'll get software delivered quickly.

+All of this is described much better than I ever could in Dave Farley's [Modern Software Engineering](https://learning.oreilly.com/library/view/modern-software-engineering/9780137314942/), which I would encourage not only all software engineers to read (it should be compulsory for them to read it, tbh) - but anyone else who has to work with the blighters, too.
+As a basic test, if your "10x" chief engineers look at you blankly when you mention "separation of concerns" to them, then that's a good clue that they might not be as "10x" as they think.
+Indeed they might not even be 0.1x at that point.

 ### Collaboration